R Commander installation in R on a WURclient computer

 Motivation

-WURclient desktops and laptops at Wageningen University & Research can install R from the Software Center created by the IT department, which is launched by clicking on Start and selecting the “Software Center” tile.
-At the time this post was written the latest version of R in Software Center is R 4.1.0 Rcmdr.
-Currently the latest available version in Software Center is R 4.3.1 Rcmdr.
+Classic WURclient desktops and laptops at Wageningen University & Research can install R from the Software Center created by the IT department, which is launched by clicking on Start and selecting the “Software Center” tile.
+Modern WURclient desktops and laptops use the “WURAppStore” instead.
+Currently the latest available version in Software Center/WURAppStore is R 4.5.1 Rcmdr.

 This version of R was packaged for educational purposes, where Rcmdr reflects that the installer includes R Commander.
-Only once per year a new version of R (including R Commander and additional packages for serveral courses) is released in Software Center.
-The consequence is, that core packages can not be updated by users.
+Only once per year a new version of R (including R Commander and additional packages for several courses) is released in Software Center.

-Many users, however, need to be able to update core packages, because of dependencies with packages they would like to install or would just like to use a newer version of R than the one in Software Center.
-At the moment of writing this post the latest version of R released on r-project.org is R version 4.0.5 named: “Shake and Throw” (released on 2021-03-31).
-The post has been updated to R version 4.3.1 named: “Beagle Scouts”.
+Many users, however, prefer to install software themselves, e.g., because they like to use a newer version of R than the one in Software Center/WURAppStore.
+When this post was written the release version of R on r-project.org was 4.0.3, named: “Bunny-Wunnies Freak Out” (released on 2020-10-10).
+The post has been updated, with the exception of the screenshots, to latest R version 4.5.1, named: “Great Square Root” (released on 2025-06-13).

-Some users will also like to install the latest version of R Commander on their WURclient, after having installed the latest version of R via a custom installation without using Software Center.
+Some users will also like to install the latest version of R Commander on their WURclient, after having installed the latest version of R via a custom installation without using Software Center/WURAppStore.

 This post will show how to install R Commander within R on a WURclient desktop or laptop computer after a custom R installation.